HiboriApp/.github/profile/README.md

-# 🌐 ReadySetStores
+# 🌐 ReadySetTeams

-Welcome to the official GitHub of **ReadySetStores** — a visionary SaaS startup focused on crafting sleek, powerful, and user-friendly web panels for the modern web.
+Welcome to the official GitHub of **ReadySetTeams** — a visionary SaaS startup focused on crafting sleek, powerful, and user-friendly web panels for the modern web.

 ---